BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

 **Element:** Modal component

 **How to reach:** Opened by clicking the “Create new" button in the “Groups” table on the "Access Management" page.
+Accessible for users with “Manage User Access” permission.

 The "Create Group Modal" includes: